-A certified appraiser who does not qualify to perform mandatory audits under section 469 may, however, assist in the performance of a mandatory audit under the supervision of an auditor-appraiser who does meet those requirements.
-In addition to assisting with the gathering of audit information, the appraiser may verify the market value of real property pursuant to sections 110 and 110.1, and audit for real property escapes and new construction.
-The auditor-appraiser who meets the qualifications to perform mandatory audits shall have ultimate responsibility for the valuation of personal property and trade fixtures in the mandatory audit.
+A certified appraiser who does not qualify to perform audits under section 469 may, however, assist in gathering information used in the audit; the appraiser may verify the market value of real property pursuant to sections 110 and 110.1, and furnish information to the auditor-appraiser on real property escapes and new construction.
+The auditor-appraiser who meets the qualifications to perform audits shall have ultimate responsibility for the valuation of personal property and trade fixtures in the audit and for conducting the audit.